All in-person Extension meetings, events and classes are canceled through Friday, May 15.

-The Minnesota Bee Atlas, a four-year project funded by the Minnesota Environment and Natural Resources Trust Fund (ENRTF), is a citizen science program designed to use volunteer participants to create a state-wide list of native bees found in Minnesota.
+Funded by the Minnesota Environment and Natural Resources Trust Fund (ENRTF), the Minnesota Bee Atlas is a research project that relies on citizen science volunteers to learn more about the distribution and diversity of native bees in Minnesota.

 Using your own nesting blocks

-If you are interested in putting up a bee block in your yard to observe and host cavity-nesting bees, there are many companies offering pre-made bee houses as well as directions to build your own.
-We like the suggestions offered by Joel Gardner, UMN, in his paper “Native Bees, Solitary Bees, and Wild Bees: What are they?
+If you are interested in putting up a bee block in your yard to observe and host cavity-nesting bees, there are many companies offering pre-made bee houses.
+You can also build your own bee house, using the directions in the publication Native Bees, Solitary Bees, and Wild Bees: What are they?